wp-plugins/wordpress-tooltips/readme.txt

 <p><a href='http://tooltips.org' target='blank'>Upgrade to Pro Version</a></p>

-Wordpress Tooltips is a simple & quick & light & powerful jQuery tooltips solution that allow you use tooltips for word,phrases,image,links,even shortcode, menu items or next-gen description, wordpress menu..., and so on.
+Wordpress Tooltips is a simple & quick & light & powerful jQuery tooltips solution that allow you use tooltips for word,phrases,image,links,even post tags, post content, post excerpt, shortcode, menu items or next-gen description, wordpress menu..., and so on.
 You can add text, image, link, video, radio in tooltips, it can be used as a glossary too.

 You can manage all keyword/content centrally in one admin panel easily and quickly.
 Just input keyword in keyword field and video/rideo/text/image/link in content field, everything will be o.k, for next-gen users,